 The Humanities major includes study in the traditional liberal arts disciplines of history, literature, language, philosophy, Bible, fine arts, and rhetoric (speech).
 Our program satisfies the student whose interest is to pursue a major which does not include a special concentration in any one of these areas.
-Whether or not this program is followed up with an advanced degree in a specialized field of study, the major in Humanities is preparatory for many directions in life.
+Whether or not this program is followed up with an advanced degree in a specialized field of study, the major in Humanities is preparatory for various occupations.